Publication Ethics

 Plagiarism is unauthorized appropriation of other people’s ideas, processes or text without giving correct credit and with intention to present it as own property.
 Appropriation of own published ideas or text and passing it as original is denominated self-plagiarism and considered as bad as plagiarism.
 “Self-plagiarism is considered as dishonesty but not intellectual theft.”
 Plagiarism, including duplicate publication or self Plagiarism of the author's own work, in whole or in part without proper citation is not tolerated by the journal.
 All the Manuscripts submitted to the journal are checked for originality using anti-plagiarism software.
 We are currently using Duplichecker Plagiarism software for the same.

-UPJOHNS identifies following forms of Plagiarism as unacceptable:
+UPJOHNS identifies following forms of Plagiarism as unacceptable

 1. Taking the exact content from the other source.
 Purposely using portions of another author's paper